 Outsourcing streamlines business operations by transferring specific functions to external providers, enabling companies to concentrate on core competencies.
 However, like staff augmentation, it comes with both pros and cons.
 Here’s a look at them.

-When is Staff Augmentation the Right Choice?
+When is Staff Augmentation the right choice?[toc=When to Augment Staff]

 - Filling Skill Gaps: When your organization lacks specific expertise or resources, staff augmentation allows you to bring in specialized talent temporarily.